Student Attendance & Engagement

-2.2 For some courses, such as the Levels 5 & 6 Canine behaviour courses, there are compulsory attendance requirements which, if a student does not meet them, they will not be able to pass the course.
+2.2 For some courses, there are compulsory attendance requirements which, if a student does not meet them, they will not be able to pass the course.
 These requirements are clearly outlined in the course induction.

 3.1 Attendance monitoring refers to all recording of student attainment.

 3.2 Engagement is monitored through the students’ activity on the learning platform, their use of resources and their assessment activity.